rickypc/selenium-page-object-generator/README.md

 Installation
 -
 To install the newest released version on Chrome browser, please download it from [Chrome web store](https://chrome.google.com/webstore/detail/epgmnmcjdhapiojbohkkemlfkegmbebb).
+To install the newest released version on Opera browser, please download it from [Opera addons catalog](https://addons.opera.com/en/extensions/details/selenium-page-object-generator).

 Development Dependencies
 -
-You’ll need to install [Node.js](https://nodejs.org/) as a local development dependency.
+You will need to install [Node.js](https://nodejs.org/) as a local development dependency.
 The `npm` package manager comes bundled with all recent releases of `Node.js`.

 `npm install` will attempt to resolve any `npm` module dependencies that have been declared in the project’s `package.json` file, installing them into the `node_modules` folder.